Natalie Evans: Abortion

 The following episode Barry was seen to chase Natalie to the abortion clinic, where he persuaded her to go through with the pregnancy.
 The scenes between Natalie and Barry have been described as some of "the most powerful moments in soap, with the couple battling to decide the fate of their unborn baby".
-The character was seen to give birth to son Jack in January 2002 and her decision to keep her baby in spite of her initial determination to abort has been mocked by Susannah Nightingale – columnist for the Cambridge University Students' Union (CUSU) women's campaign.
-She sarcastically comments "how lucky that she didn't go through with that patently psychotic urge for an abortion when she first realised she was pregnant […] It's funny, because Nat seemed so sure at the time: she wasn't ready for a baby, she needed to establish her career and move out of her husband's family home before becoming a mother.
+The character was seen to give birth to son Jack in January 2002, and her decision to keep her baby in spite of her initial determination to abort was mocked by Susannah Nightingale, a columnist for the Cambridge University Students' Union (CUSU) women's campaign.
+She sarcastically commented, "how lucky that she didn't go through with that patently psychotic urge for an abortion when she first realised she was pregnant […] It's funny, because Nat seemed so sure at the time: she wasn't ready for a baby, she needed to establish her career and move out of her husband's family home before becoming a mother.
 Perfectly reasonable, you might think […] but no!
 Our plucky hero Barry comes to her rescue, gently persuading her that she's just a little over-emotional and, phew – thank God he did, because here we are with a happy new family that might otherwise never have been.
 Dappy Natalie nearly screwed everything up.
 Men, even such sorry specimens as the perpetually pouting Barry, really are jolly decent to put up with these female follies and calmly guide their gals in the right direction".